Ecogenomics/GTDBTk/README.md

 * pplacer_taxonomy: Indicates the pplacer taxonomy of the query genome.
 * classification_method:	Indicates the rule used to classify the genome.
 This field will be one of: i) ANI, indicating a species assignement was based solely on the calculated ANI with a reference genome; ii) ANI/Placement, indicating a species assignment was made based on both ANI and the placement of the genome in the reference tree; iii) taxonomic classification fully defined by topology, indicating that the classification could be determine based solely on the genome's position in the reference tree; or iv) taxonomic novelty determined using RED, indicating that the relative evolutionary divergence (RED) and placement of the genome in the reference tree were used to determine the classification.
 * note: Provides additional information regarding the classification of the genome.
 Currently this field is only filled out when a species determination must be made and indicates that the placement of the genome and closest reference according to ANI are either the same (congruent) or different (incongruent).
-* other_related_references: Lists upto the top 100 closest reference genomes based on ANI.
+* other_related_references: Lists up to the top 100 closest reference genomes based on ANI.
 ANI calculations are only performed between a query genome and reference genomes in the same genus.
 * aa_percent: Indicates the percentage of the MSA spanned by the genome (i.e. percentage of columns with an amino acid).
 * red_value: Indicates, when required, the relative evolutionary divergence (RED) for a query genome.
 RED is not calculated when a query genome can be classified based on ANI.
 * warnings: Indicates unusual characteristics of the query genome that may impact the taxonomic assignment